sciactive/nymph-svelte-template/README.md

 All parts use [Nymph.js](https://nymph.io/) to handle data.

-# Development
+# Local Development

-In development, Nymph is configured to use a SQLite3 database, `development.db` in the root folder.
+In development mode, Nymph is configured to use a SQLite3 database, `development.db` in the root folder.

-Use `npm run dev` in `app` to run the dev server.
+Use `npm i` and `npm run dev` in `app` to run a local dev server.
 It will then be available at http://localhost:5173/.

-# Starting Development Server
+# Remote Development Server

 ```
 # Install pm2